nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `list -staff`
 * `list -applicant`

 #### 3.1.3.
-Find
+Find a person : `find -FIND_TYPE`

-Show a list of the persons whose name contains one of the given names.
+Shows a list of the persons whose name contains one of the given names.

 Format `find -FIND_TYPE`